 3. Keep a year list and a backyard list.
 When you start keeping track of birds by year and by place, even pigeons and starlings are new again, at least for a day.
 Filling in gaps in your yard or workplace list will keep you actively birding on days when you might otherwise stay indoors.

-4. Use All About Birds.
-You can find an amazing amount of information and rich media to help you identify birds by sight and sound, learn about their natural history, improve your skills, and more at www.allaboutbirds.org.
-It’s free!
+4. Use our free online resources.
+All About Birds has an amazing amount of information and rich media to help you identify birds by sight and sound, learn about their natural history, improve your skills, and more.

-6. Provide smaller bird feeders.
+6. Provide smaller bird feeders and make your own.
 Don’t buy cheap birdseed mixes.
 Birds avoid most “filler seeds” which then rot.
 Instead, put out small amounts of seed at a regular time each day.
 And consider making your own birdfeeder—a cost-friendly, fun activity.

 8. Practice “pishing.”
 Rather than using expensive audio equipment in the field, try making whispering spsh psh psh sounds to lure birds in.
 If you don’t know what it should sound like, listen to other birders.
 Playing recordings is prohibited in many birding hotspots, and during the World Series of Birding, because it disrupts natural behaviors and can be stressful for birds.
 Pishing is usually a better alternative, for both birds and your pocketbook.